About Michael Novak

 On June 29, 1963, Mr. Novak married Karen Ruth Laub of Cresco, IA.
 The daughter of Mr. and Mrs. George Laub, Mrs. Novak graduated from Carleton College in 1959 and received her master’s degree in Fine Arts from the University of Iowa.
 Mr. and Mrs. Novak had three children: Richard, Tanya, and Jana.

 In 1961, Doubleday published Mr. Novak’s first book, The Tiber Was Silver.
 In the decades following the release of his first book, Mr. Novak published numerous other books and articles, most notably The Rise of the Unmeltable Ethnics (1972), The Joy of Sports (1976), and The Spirit of Democratic Capitalism (1982).
 In total.
 Mr. Novak has worked as either author or editor on over forty-five books.

-From 1979 to 2009 Mr. Novak worked at the American Enterprise Institute for Public Policy Research.
-Over the years Mr. Novak taught at several universities, including Harvard, Syracuse, SUNY Old Westbury, and Ave Maria.
-He has received numerous honorary degrees and is the recipient of the 1994 Templeton Prize for Progress in Religion.
+From 1979 to 2009, Mr. Novak worked at the American Enterprise Institute for Public Policy Research.
+Over the years, Mr. Novak taught at several universities, including Harvard, Syracuse, SUNY Old Westbury, and Ave Maria.
+He received numerous honorary degrees and was the recipient of the 1994 Templeton Prize for Progress in Religion.

 See also Michael Novak's Personal Website.

 Requests for information can be submitted via email to the Director of Archives and Historical Collections, Nicole Casper at email@example.com or 508.565.1121.